 "Satisfactory Component Rating" shall mean the administrator's performance demonstrates an understanding of the concepts of the component.

 "Satisfactory Evaluation" shall be equivalent to the overall "Effective" or "Needs Improvement" rating on the Summative Evaluation.

-"State Assessment" shall mean the Delaware Student Testing Program (DSTP) or its successor Delaware Comprehensive Assessment System (DCAS) or its successor.
+"State Assessment" shall mean the Delaware Comprehensive Assessment System (DCAS).

 "Student Achievement" shall mean